Average Lifespan: 10 Tam'nýer—a''n Years / 300 Earth Years

 Developing bone textured horns, which is the most common, has a handful of things attributed to it.
 Albeit, the primary belief is that Nkhya'jrans with this texture happen to have an ability to listen.
 Whether it is to the dead Gods, authorities such as parents or magistrates, friends & family or to their own spirit (intuition) and inner voice, does not matter.
 It is the willingness to hear, listen and, ultimately, grow.

 While feather texture is rarer than its simple bone counterpart , horns with a feather texture represent endurance above all.
 They can bare the brunt of a storm and rise the next day.
 They are regarded as the strongest of wills, despite most assuming that bone would translate as this.
 Be warned, however, that while feather texture horned Nkhya'jrans may be survivors at their core, this does not mean that they will be great accomplishes.
-Some rise and are fueled by survived traumas, others are merely survivors, believing that the world owes them something.
+Some rise and are fuelled by survived traumas, others are merely survivors, believing that the world owes them something.

 Curling (ram style):